lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 sitting in the pane, over `pane.send_text`, and only when that pane settles to an idle prompt.
 A pane you left something running in keeps it.

+Replaying has to know the banner hasn't already printed, because the startup hook and `workspace.created` both reach the `~` space on a fresh `herd`: one builds it, and the other then finds a space that is no longer new.
+The tell is in the pane itself.
+A pane built from the layout keeps the command it was launched with, visible through `layout.export`; a pane brought back by a restore has none, because `session.json` persists cwds and labels but never commands.
+So a pane herdr started is left alone and a pane the restore left bare gets the banner typed into it, which is the difference between greeting the space once and greeting it twice.

 Rebuilding is not free. `layout.apply` against an existing tab hands back a _new_ tab id, so the `~` space came out of a `herd --reset` with `shell` sitting on `w1:t9` while `agents` through `system` kept `t3`–`t8`, putting it last in